Canvas Apps has a confirm dialog now!

 Final thoughts

-This is potentially a great new feature for Canvas Apps, filling a gap that didn't have a low code solution, but even before testing it for accessibility I can see that it's missing something vital...the ability to set the colour for the confirm button.
+This is potentially a great new feature for Canvas Apps, filling a gap that didn't have a low code solution, but it needs to be made accessible before it's adopted.
+That's one of the main reasons for having a native dialog like this in the first place.

 Comments